Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: Discussion and Conclusions

 We find eight independent inequivalent classes of supermembrane torus bundles with monodromy linearly and non linearly realized in $SL(2,Z)$.
 Four of them had been previously found, but those associated to the type IIA side are new.
 The M2-brane torus bundle is characterized by the monodromy, the coinvariants of the base manifold $C_B$ and that of the fiber $C_F$.
-At low energies each of these torus bundles match exactly with each of the eight type II gauged supergravities in 9D.
-We also characterize completely the case of the principal M2-brane torus bundles associated to maximal type II supergravity in nine dimensions.
-In this paper we explicitly show the role of T-duality action over the M2-brane bundles (what we have called global action) responsible for the relative differences at low energies between the four gauged supergravity description with origin in type IIA sector and those of type IIB one.
-At low energy, the supermembrane with non trivial central charges compactified on a 2-torus times a 9D space-time corresponds to the 9D type IIB gauged supergravity sector.
-When it is compactified on its dual, and therefore modeled by what we have called a T-dual M2-brane bundle, it corresponds to 9D type IIA one.
-Their Hamiltonians and mass operators for the nine different casses (eight inequivalent class of bundles with monodromy and one principal) are all invariant under the duality action we have defined in this work irrespective on the monodromy group.
+Their Hamiltonians and mass operators for the nine different cases (eight inequivalent class of bundles with monodromy and one principal) are all invariant under the duality action that we have defined in this work irrespective on the monodromy group.
 However the structure of the bundle, for arbitrary M2-brane torus bundles with monodromy, is not necessarily preserved.
-Only for the cases in which the monodromy is parabolic or trivial, the bundle structure is preserved.
-We have proved that the T-dual of the parabolic coinvariants remains in the same class of coinvariants, moreover, they seem to be the only ones that preserve the coinvariant class.
-Consequently the type IIB parabolic bundle is mapped through duality into the parabolic type IIA bundle.
-At low energies this means that the type IIB parabolic supergravity is mapped onto the type IIA parabolic supergravity, which corresponds to the KK reduction of Romans supergravity in 10D to 9D.
+Only for the cases in which U-duality acts linearly (for example for the monodromy is parabolic or trivial ) the bundle structure is preserved.
+We observe that the monodromy group of the M2-brane torus bundle coincides with the gauging groups of type II supergravity.
+Hence we relate each of these inequivalent classes of M2-brane 2-torus bundles -with and without monodromy- with each of the eight type II gauged supergravities in 9D and the maximal one respectively.
+Recently it has been shown that the supermembrane theory with central charge condition (described by 2-torus bundles with monodromy) is equivalent to a supermembrane on a constant three-form background toroidally compactified in the presence of \textit{fluxes} \cite{gmlhlpr}.
+Since flux compactifications are related to gauged supergravities this is another way to evidence the relation between the M2-brane torus bundle with monodromy and its description at low energies in terms of gauged supergravities.
+The non-preservation of the coinvariant equivalence classes under U-duality we believe that is the underlying reason for the different structure between the type IIB and type IIA gauged supergravities in nine dimensions from the M-theory viewpoint.
+We have proved that the U-dual of the parabolic coinvariants remains in the same class of coinvariants, moreover, they seem to be the only ones that preserve the coinvariant class.
+Consequently the type IIB parabolic M2-brane bundle is mapped through duality into the parabolic type IIA M2-brane bundle.
+At low energies it becomes natural to relate it to the type IIA parabolic supergravity, which corresponds to the KK reduction of Romans supergravity in 10D to 9D.